I've been a fan of Gordon Ramsay since he started his television career with 'Boiling Point.' He has been a star ever since.

 Although the cap was meant to be non-flammable, the cap had a flammable warning.
 This caught Ozma off guard as she did not notice the error.
 It is understandable that people make mistakes.
 However, Ozma should have made sure there were no hitches in the presentation.
 This is national television after all and the whole country would see it.
 Not a time for amateur hour.

 The sharks were not impressed by the look of the cap.
 Mark Cuban says it reminded him of Little Bo Peep.
 Robert said the cap made Ozma and Juli look like grandmas and even suggested that a simple shower could get rid of food odors.
-Kevin did not think the business as profitable and thought of it as a mere hobby.
+Kevin did not think the business was profitable and thought of it as a mere hobby.

 While the sharks were amused that Ozma and Juli were very energetic and spoke in unison the sharks did not bite.

-As pretty as Ozma was, her product was panned by the sharks on how awful it would look on the wearer.
+Her product was panned by the sharks on how awful it would look on the wearer.

 Caitlin Powers (Solsource)

 Alternative energy is big nowadays.
 Whether it be solar, wind, hydroelectric, tidal or geothermal, people are looking for ways to replace traditional sources such oil and coal.
 Not only are coal and oil non-renewable sources of energy, they also cause a significant amount of pollution.

 Enter Dr. Catlin Powers.
 Catlin has master’s and doctoral degrees in environmental health from Harvard University TH Chan School of Public Health and has a bachelor’s degree in Chemistry from Wellesley College.

 While the other sharks are not very interested in the potential of the solar grill, Mark Cuban sees a bigger picture and wants to use the technology in other applications.
 He wants to "put the fear of God" into Elon Musk.

 Based on Mark's line of questioning, he plans to put the Solsource technology to use in powering vehicles to compete with Tesla.